Home Inspection Advised Before Buying

 FHA Requirements are a Different Matter

 If planning on obtaining an FHA loan, the home selected MUST meet certain specifications and repairs must be in order.
 Learn more about FHA requirements here.
 A home inspection is even more important when buying distressed properties or older homes often found in older sections of Santa Clarita and throughout the San Fernando Valley.
 Buyers need to be extra cautious if buying a foreclosure, probate and some other bank owned properties.
 Why?
-Because there are no seller disclosures requited for those of transactions.
+Because there are no seller disclosures required for those of transactions.

 Recap